-Warnings are not tracked as part of this report, so, though DLI issued fewer prohibited practices penalties overall in fiscal-year 2016, there were a higher number of penalties with a dollar amount assessed, accounting for the slight increase from fiscal-years 2014 and 2015.
-The increase in fiscal-year 2017 was as a result of a single third-party administrator failing to timely pay medical bills on behalf of multiple carriers.
+Warnings are not tracked as part of this report.
+There was a small increase in the number of prohibited practices in fiscalyear 2019.
+DLI issued fewer prohibited practices penalties overall in fiscal-year 2018, possibly because a higher number of penalties with a dollar amount were assessed in recent years.
+The slight increase in fiscal-year 2017 was as a result of a single third-party administrator failing to timely pay medical bills on behalf of multiple carriers.